-Since a CTO is managing both the business and technology, they essentially serves as a bridge between tech and non-tech team members.
+Since a CTO is managing both the business and technology, they essentially serve as a bridge between tech and non-tech team members.
 This means good interdepartmental communication and leadership skills are important.

 Fit and character matters

 As noted above, a CTO has to integrate business strategy and technological vision.
-But if your CTO is constantly clashing your vision and ill-suited for your company culture, then you’re in for a rock road.
+But if your CTO is constantly clashing your vision and is ill-suited for your company culture, then you’re in for a rocky road.
 Non-technical startup founders often face challenges with their tech teams.